Software Engineering: A Modern Approach

 5.6.2 Interface Segregation Principle

-Like the previous principle, this principle is also an application of the idea of cohesion.
-In fact, it is a particular case of Single Responsibility, but with a focus on interfaces.
-The principle defines that interfaces should be small, cohesive, and, more importantly, specific for each type of client.
-The goal is to prevent clients from depending on interfaces with many methods they won’t use.
+This principle, like the previous principle, is an application of the idea of cohesion.
+In fact, it can be considered a particular case of Single Responsibility, but with a focus on interfaces.
+The principle states that interfaces should be small, cohesive, and, more importantly, specific to each type of client.
+Its aim is to prevent clients from depending on interfaces with many methods they won’t use.
 To avoid this, two or more specific interfaces can, for example, replace a general-purpose one.

 A violation of the principle occurs, for example, when an interface has two sets of methods, Mx and My.
-The first set is used by clients Cx (which do not use the methods My).
-Conversely, methods My are used only by clients Cy.
-Consequently, this interface should be broken down into two smaller and specific interfaces: one interface containing only the methods Mx and the second interface containing only methods My.
+The first set is used by clients Cx (which do not use the methods in My).
+Conversely, methods in My are used only by clients Cy.
+Consequently, this interface should be split into two smaller and more specific interfaces: one interface containing only the methods in Mx and another containing only the methods in My.

 interface Account {